top of page

 The Big Boom Walking Trail - Barn Bidi Perth

-Writer's picture: Out and About Out and About
+Out and About

-This trail through Perth City explores historic buildings ad areas influenced by the gold rush in the 1890's.
+This trail through Perth City explores historic buildings and areas influenced by the gold rush in the 1890's.
 The surge of growth, wealth and prosperity that followed the discovery of gold retains an enduring presence in the city today.

 Perth Railway Station is one of the oldest operational train stations in Australia.
 The original building built in 1881 soon became inadequate and a new building was constructed in 1894 with additional wings added in 1897, creating the building as it exists today.
 Gold was transported in unmarked carriages from the goldfields through this railway station to the Perth Mint for processing.
 Two security guards were locked inside the carriages with food and wine to prevent the gold being hijacked but more often than not the guards emerged quite intoxicated on arrival in Perth!